 If you are age 50 or over or will be 50 by December 31 of a calendar year, you may choose to make additional salary deferral contributions, either Pre-Tax or Roth, to your account for that calendar year in an amount determined by the IRS on an annual basis.
 The contributions are known as "catch up contributions."
-The maximum annual catch up contribution for the 2017 calendar year is \$6,000.
+The maximum annual catch up contribution for the 2025 calendar year is \$7,500 each year.
 The limit may be adjusted each year for inflation.
+You may contact your Local Payroll Office for the annual dollar limits.

 In order to make catch up contributions, you must first make salary deferrals up to the IRS limits.
-For the 2017 calendar year, the annual salary deferral contribution limit is \$18,000.
-So, if you contribute \$18,000 to your 401(k) account for the 2017 calendar year and wish to contribute up to \$6,000 more, you could do so by filling out the Paycheck Contribution Election Form section for Age 50 Catch-Up Election.
-The form is available on the website at retire.53.com or by contacting the Participant Call Center at 866-258-4777 or by contacting the Plan Administrator.
+For the 2025 calendar year, the annual salary deferral contribution limit is \$23,500.
+So, if you contribute \$23,500 to your 401(k) account for the 2025 calendar year and wish to contribute up to \$7,500 more, you could do so by increasing your deferral contribution when filling out the Paycheck Contribution Election Form.
+The form is available on the website at empowermyretirement.com or by contacting the Participant Call Center at 866-467-7756 or by contacting the Plan Administrator.
 Return the form to your Payroll Office at least 10 days before the next payroll.
 Your new election will be effective for the next payroll.